Swiss franc: Helvetic Republic to Regeneration, 1798–1847

 This franc was issued until the end of the Helvetic Republic in 1803, but served as the model for the currencies of several cantons in the Mediation period (1803-1814).
 These 19 cantonal currencies were the Appenzell frank, Argovia frank, Basel frank, Berne frank, Fribourg frank, Geneva franc, Glarus frank, Graubünden frank, Luzern frank, St. Gallen frank, Schaffhausen frank, Schwyz frank, Solothurn frank, Thurgau frank, Ticino franco, Unterwalden frank, Uri frank, Vaud franc, and Zürich frank.

 After 1815, the restored Swiss Confederacy attempted to simplify the system of currencies once again.
 As of 1820, a total of 8,000 distinct coins were current in Switzerland: those issued by cantons, cities, abbeys, and principalities or lordships, mixed with surviving coins of the Helvetic Republic and the pre-1798 Helvetic Republic.
 In 1825, the cantons of Bern, Basel, Fribourg, Solothurn, Aargau, and Vaud formed a monetary concordate, issuing standardised coins, the so-called Konkordanzbatzen, still carrying the coat of arms of the issuing canton, but interchangeable and identical in value.
 The reverse side of the coin displayed a Swiss cross with the letter C in the center.

+Despite these efforts, the situation remained complex.
+Before the introduction of the Swiss franc, seventy-two different entities issued currency.
+Daily payments were made with small coins, known as billons, which varied from canton to canton and were not necessarily accepted from one canton to another.